 Top image via Graphicstock

-Writer @Women's Web, SEO & Digital Marketing Consultant, an avid reader, a passionate mom and
+A passionate mom, Writer @Women's Web, Digital Marketing Consultant, an avid learner, and a foodie read more...

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 Be it a working or a homemaker mother, every parent needs a support system to be able to manage their children, housework, and mental health.

 Let me at the outset clarify that when I mention ‘work’ here, it includes ANY work.
 So, it could be the work at home done by a homemaker parent or it could be work in a professional/entrepreneurial environment.

 Either way, every parent struggles to find that fine balance between ‘work’ and ‘parenting’, especially with younger kids who still need high emotional and physical support from their caretakers.
 And not just any balance, but more importantly, balance that lets them keep their own sanity intact!